tasmota/docs/docs/Upgrading.md

+description: Easily upgrade Tasmota to a newer version or different build while keeping all your settings

 !!! info "Easily upgrade Tasmota to a newer version or different build while keeping all your settings"

 <span style="font-size:30px;font-weight: bold">The first rule of upgrading: If it ain't broke, don't fix it!</span>